unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-prefix vassals config files with exec:// if they have the executable bit
+``help``: prefix vassals config files with exec:// if they have the executable bit

 emperor-on-demand-extension
 ***************************